prabakaranr/Xamarin-Samples/README.md

 The required minimum version of Xamarin.Forms is 4.0.0.425677.

 ## System Requirements
-Refer to the [System Requirements](https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/requirements) documentation of Xamarin to learn more the development environments.
+Refer to the [Xamarin system requirements](https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/requirements) documentation to learn more about the development environments.

 ## The Visual Studio Extension
 The Visual Studio extension allows you to add the required templates quickly through few clicks.
 The extension setup is available in the Visual Studio marketplace with detailed information of how to add the templates.